-Finally, even under the most stringent test for the propriety of overruling a statutory decision proposed by Mr. Justice Harlan in Monroe "5-"that it must appear beyond doubt from the legislative history of the 1871 statute that [Monroe] misapprehended the meaning of the [section]," Monroe v.
-Pape, supra, at 192 (concurring opinion)-the overruling of Monroe insofar as it holds that local governments are not "persons" who may be defendants in \$ 1983 suits is clearly proper.
-It is simply beyond doubt that, under the 1871 Congress' view of the law, were \$ 1983 liability unconstitutional as to local governments, it would have been equally unconstitutional as to state officers.
-Yet everyone-proponents and opponents alike-knew § 1983 would be applied to state officers and nonetheless stated that \$ 1983 was constitutional.
+Finally, even under the most stringent test for the propriety of overruling a statutory decision proposed by Mr. Justice Harlan in Monroe 45-"that it must appear beyond doubt from the legislative history of the 1871 statute that [Monroe] misapprehended the meaning of the [section]," Monroe v.
+Pape, supra, at 192 (concurring opinion)-the overruling of Monroe insofar as it holds that local governments are not "persons" who may be defendants in § 1983 suits is clearly proper.
+It is simply beyond doubt that, under the 1871 Congress' view of the law, were § 1983 liability unconstitutional as to local governments, it would have been equally unconstitutional as to state officers.
+Yet everyone-proponents and opponents alike-knew § 1983 would be applied to state officers and nonetheless stated that § 1983 was constitutional.
 See pp. 21-22, supra.
-And, moreover, there can be no doubt that § 1 of the Civil Rights Act was intended to provide a complete remedy, to be broadly construed, against all forms of official violation of federally protected rights.
-Therefore, absent a clear statement in the legislative history supporting the conclusion that § 1 was not to apply to the official acts of a municipal corporaexpressly adopted by this Court.
-Moreover, that test is based on two factors: stare decisis and "indications of congressional acceptance of this Court's earlier interpretation [of the statute in question]."
-365 U.S., at 192.
-As we have explained, the second consideration is not present in this case.

-tion-which simply is not present-there is no justification for excluding municipalities from the "persons" covered by § 1.
+And, moreover, there can be no doubt that § 1 of the Civil Rights Act was intended to provide a remedy, to be broadly construed, against all forms of official violation of federally protected rights.
+Therefore, absent a clear statement in the legislative history supporting the conclusion that § 1 was not to apply to the official acts of a municipal corporation-which simply is not present-there is no justification for excluding municipalities from the "persons" covered by § 1.